 - (15) Repealed effective July 1, 1987.

 - (16) Repealed effective July 1, 1987.

 - (17) Repealed effective July 1, 1987.

 - (18) Repealed effective July 1, 1987.

-- (18a) The applicant shall demonstrate the expected effects of the proposed services on competition in the proposed service area, including how any enhanced competition will have a positive impact upon the cost effectiveness, quality, and access to the services proposed; and in the case of applications for services where competition between providers will not have a favorable impact on cost-effectiveness, quality, and access to the service on which competition will not have a favorable impact.
+(18a) The applicant shall demonstrate the expected effects of the proposed services on competition in the proposed service area, including how any enhanced competition will have a positive impact upon the cost effectiveness, quality, and access to the services proposed; and in the case of applications for services where competition between providers will not have a favorable impact on cost-effectiveness, quality, and access to the services proposed, the applicant shall demonstrate that its application is for a service on which competition will not have a favorable impact.

-The applicant proposes to develop a new ASF in Holly Springs with no more than three GI endoscopy rooms upon project completion.
+The applicant proposes to relocate Raleigh Endoscopy Center and develop no more than two new GI endoscopy rooms for a total of no more than six GI endoscopy rooms upon project completion.